gvddk/kubernetes-troubleshooting/openshift/documentation/basics.md

 - openshift takes care of managing underlying infrastructure
 - openshift is having 4 flavours

+# Terminology
+Project ---> namespace
+Machinepool

+# Rosa commands
+rosa list machinepool -c mkto-poc-mct3

+## Set max-replicas
+## If your cluster is spread across 3 AZs, it will be good to provide max-replicas that is a multiple of 3
+## DO NOT provide a very high number for max-replicas, since scaling down is not that easy
+rosa edit machinepool --cluster=mkto-poc-mct3 Default --enable-autoscaling --min-replicas=3 --max-replicas=12

 # Openshift flavours

 openshift origin (opensource)